Reinaldo Zavarce: Background

-He has also been a semi-professional, previously sponsored, Paintball player.
+In may 5 2022 he become United States citizens he said on his instagram what a journey after 10 years in the US I’m officially an American citizen.

 Career

 In 2004, Zavarce attended a casting call for Venezuela television and subsequently participated in several popular telenovelas: Mujer con pantalones (Women Wearing Pants), Te tengo en salsa (I have you in Salsa), and Amante (Lovers).

 In 2007 he participated (along with Maria Gabriela de Faria) on the soap opera Toda una dama (A Lady) for RCTV International playing the role of the son of a politician.